Dev-Thought/nx-plugins/README.md

    cd hello-world
    ```

 1. Add `ng-deploy-it` to your project.
+The tool will search for supported applications and ask you which one of them you want to setup.
+You may be prompted to answer some questions for the setup.

    ```sh
    npx ng add @dev-thought/ng-deploy-it